Feramance/qBitrr/README.md

    - Several bug fixes and new functionality.
  - Update 2021-12-11
    - Fix an edge case where the script would tell the Arr instance that the torrent couldn't be found too early resulting in its removal.
+   - Make a release to PyPi
+   - Add the script to your PATH via `pip install` allowing you to start it by just running `qbitrr`